Real-World Agent Project: MySQL & Streaming

 Serving a streaming text-to-MySQL assistant over FastAPI

 This final project connects an agent to a real production database.
-We load the public Olist e-commerce dataset into a cloud MySQL server, then expose it to an agent through a read-only MySQL MCP server.
-The agent answers natural-language questions by writing and running SQL — but it physically cannot modify your data, because writes are disabled at the connection level.
+The public Olist e-commerce dataset goes into a cloud MySQL server.
+An agent then reaches it through a read-only MySQL MCP server.
+The agent answers natural-language questions by writing and running SQL, but it cannot change our data, because writes are disabled at the connection level.

-We finish by serving this as a streaming FastAPI assistant, reusing the deployment pattern from the previous lesson.
+In this blog, the last step serves it as a streaming FastAPI assistant, reusing the deployment pattern from the previous lesson.

 Note